Car Accident Lawyer in Geneva

 How Can I Prove Emotional Distress?

 In order for you to have the best chance at winning your emotional distress case, you will need to provide proof of this distress.
-You may need to provide examples of the ways that your life has changed for the worse since your accident (difficulty caring for others, difficulty driving, difficulty working, difficulty doing daily tasks, etc.) as well as your family and/or friends testifying on your behalf.
+You may need to provide examples of the ways that your life has changed for the worse since your accident as well as your family and/or friends testifying on your behalf.
+Including:

 Of course, the specific amount of money that you are owed will depend on your particular situation.
-For an accurate estimate of how much your claim could be worth, you should consult with our experienced personal injury attorney
+For an accurate estimate of how much your claim could be worth, you should consult with our experienced Geneva car accident attorney.

 - Emergency room fees